Morgan-Jensen/code-diary/about.md

 	* The final product (though I don't know if it will ever really be FINAL) I want to shoot for is a record of things I have learned that I can share with teammates and fellow students.

 ##### **The Rules**

-Ok.
-I am going to lay down some ground rules to make this more interesting for myself, and keep it from just being something I keep in a .txt file on my computer somewhere.

 _The Rules:_
 1. All entries must be made in markdown.